-Figure 74, Figure 75, and Figure 76 show examples of driving circuit configurations optimized for low bandwidth (to support low input frequencies), high bandwidth (to support higher input frequencies), and very high bandwidth, respectively.
-Note that each of the drive circuits has been terminated by 50 Ω near the ADC side.
-The transformers (such as ADTL1-1WT or WBC1-1) can be used up to 270 MHz IF.
-For very high IF (> 270 MHz), transformer ADTL2-18 can be used.
+Three example driving circuit configurations are shown in Figure 74, Figure 75, and Figure 76.
+They are optimized for low bandwidth (low input frequencies), high bandwidth (higher input frequencies), and very high bandwidth (very high input frequencies), respectively.
+Note that three of the drive circuits have been terminated by 50 Ω near the ADC side.
 The termination is accomplished by a 25- Ω resistor from each input to the 0.95-V common-mode (VCM) from the device.
 This architecture allows the analog inputs to be biased around the required common-mode voltage.

 The mismatch in the transformer parasitic capacitance (between the windings) results in degraded even-order harmonic performance.
 Connecting two identical RF transformers back-to-back helps minimize this mismatch; good performance is obtained for high-frequency input signals.
+For example, ADT1-1WT transformers can be used for the first two configurations (Figure 74 and Figure 75) ADTL2-18 transformers can be used for the third configuration (Figure 76).
 An optional termination resistor pair may be required between the two transformers, as shown in Figure 74, Figure 75, and Figure 76.
 The center point of this termination is connected to ground to improve the balance between the P and M sides.
-The values of the terminations between the transformers and on the secondary side must be chosen to obtain an effective 50 Ω (in the case of 50- Ω source impedance).
+The values of the terminations between the transformers and on the secondary side must be chosen to obtain an effective 50Ω (in the case of $50-\Omega$ source impedance).